jihwan1ua/OMDb_API/README.md

 Ji Hwan's project for creating movie DB web app using OBDb API `https://www.omdbapi.com/`

-backend is for server and DB models
+backend is for server and DB models using Python Django.

 client is for the frontend using ReactJS, Redux.
 I'm using Material-UI for the UI components.